nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 If you don't specify any ticks, a tick generator algorithm will make some for you.
 The algorithm has two passes.
-It first estimates how many ticks would be reasonable and uses this number to compute a nice round tick interval size.
+It first estimates how many ticks would to reasonable and uses this number to compute a nice round tick interval size.
 Then it generates the ticks.

 You can specify how many ticks the algorithm aims for by setting